CUET Mathematics Syllabus 2026: Check Section Wise Topics, Weightage, Books

 This section builds the foundation of mathematical concepts and is crucial for problem-solving.

-• Calculus & Integration (20%) form the major chunk.
+• Calculus & Integration (20%) forms the major portion of the CUET 2026 question paper.
 Prioritize differentiation and integration techniques.

 • Probability & Linear Programming are easy to score with proper practice.